PaulLebmann/docker-gibbonedu/README.md

 6. run `docker-compose pull`
 7. run `docker-compose build`
 8. run `docker-compose up -d`
-9. visit your server the way you set it up either via a domain name or via ip:80 and start the Gibbon setup
+9. visit your server the way you set it up either via a domain name or via ip:80 and start the Gibbon web based setup process

 ### Setup with reverse Proxy and TLS